MelexinVN/bs_kombo_bs/README.md

 - display of the game progress on the display and in a special program on the PC
 - playback of sound files (mp3) for various events both via a PC and autonomously
 - ability to replace sound files
-- separate indication of the first button pressed
+- separate indication of the first pressed game button
 - the ability to move through the queue of pressed buttons
 - ability to start time and fix false start